Missouri: Nicknames

 There is no official state nickname.
-However, Missouri's unofficial nickname is the "Show Me State", which appears on its license plates.
-This phrase has several origins.
-One is popularly ascribed to a speech by Congressman Willard Vandiver in 1899, who declared that "I come from a state that raises corn and cotton, cockleburs and Democrats, and frothy eloquence neither convinces nor satisfies me.
+The unofficial nickname, appearing on Missourian license plates, is "the Show Me State".
+This derives from the saying "I'm from Missouri, you'll have to show me", meaning "I'm skeptical of what you're saying", with allusion to Missourians' reputation for skepticism and incredulity.
+The saying first appeared in the 1890s, and was popularized by Congressman Willard Vandiver, who declared in a 1900 speech, "I come from a state that raises corn and cotton, cockleburs and Democrats, and frothy eloquence neither convinces nor satisfies me.
 I'm from Missouri, and you have got to show me."
-This is in keeping with the saying "I'm from Missouri", which means "I'm skeptical of the matter and not easily convinced."
-However, according to researchers, the phrase "show me" was already in use before the 1890s.
-Another one states that it is a reference to Missouri miners who were taken to Leadville, Colorado, to replace striking workers.
-Since the new miners were unfamiliar with the mining methods, they required frequent instruction.
-Pit bosses began saying, "That man is from Missouri.
-You'll have to show him."

-Other nicknames for Missouri include "The Lead State", "The Bullion State", "The Ozark State", "The Mother of the West", "The Iron Mountain State", and "Pennsylvania of the West".
+Other nicknames for Missouri include "the Lead State", "the Bullion State", "the Ozark State", "the Mother of the West", "the Iron Mountain State", and "Pennsylvania of the West".
 It is also known as the "Cave State" because there are more than 7,300 recorded caves in the state (second to Tennessee).
 Perry County is the county with the most caves and the single longest cave.

-The official state motto is "Salus Populi Suprema Lex Esto", Latin for "Let the welfare of the people be the supreme law."
+The official state motto is Salus Populi Suprema Lex Esto, Latin for "Let the welfare of the people be the supreme law."